CSU-WPT/linux-git-workshop/src/ch1.2-linux-terminal.md

 ```

 This command creates multiple directories at once.
 If you'd like to create nested directories, use the `-p` option (short for "make all **P**arent directories"):
+* `-p` is what is called an "option".
+Most linux commands have options, ways to customize the implimentation or scope of the execution of that command.
+To see a list of all of the options associated with any command, type that command followed by `--help`, like `mkdir --help` and you will get a list of the available options along with a brief description of each.

 ```bash
 mkdir -p dir4/dir5/dir6